LyupoC/TaskTodo/README.md

 # TodoList Task Manager

+No live DEMO of The Task Manager currently

 A task manager, Implemented with thymeleaf and spring boot.
 The main features are:
   * Spring Boot Security with custom database login
   * Spring Boot JPA for data extraction